 The official EU Treaty Database lists over 1000 international agreements that the EU holds with partner countries and international organisations.
 The majority of these do not require action on exit: many are superseded; relate to a one-off event; or are not required in order to enable the UK to cooperate with partner countries in the same way after exit.
 The Government is committed to transparency as we leave the EU and to ensure business and citizens have the information available to prepare for all scenarios.

 This guidance provides an update on the status of individual international agreements that the Government is transitioning.
-It covers those that the Government is taking steps to deliver with international partners, and provides the latest picture on what is expected to be in place by exit day on 29 March.
+It covers those that the Government is taking steps to deliver with international partners, and provides the latest picture on what is expected to be in place by exit day.
 Information is given on the status of each individual agreement: whether engagement is ongoing; whether there will be a gap, and if so when the agreement is expected to come into force where this is known; or whether a mitigation will be in place to ensure continuity of effect from exit day.

 Further detail and background